 Are there more detailed industry and geography tables?

-The 2011 release of the BDS includes new tables for Metropolitan Statistical Areas and metro area within state along with tables at the state and sectoral level.
+Starting in 2012 the BDS includes tables for Metropolitan Statistical Areas and metro area within state along with tables at the state and sectoral level.

 Adding net flows and current employment does not yield the following year's employment.
 Why?

 The discrepancies result from processing decisions required when working with longitudinal administrative data (or in this case linked cross sections).
 A decision must be made as to which entries/exits (job creation/destruction) to take into consideration.
 For example, it may be determined that an establishment’s entry/exit as shown by the data is not credible.
 These establishments are excluded from the change calculations in a given year.